LRT in

 Denver

-The transit system in Denver is operated by The Regional Transportation District or RTD, also known as "The Ride".
+The transit system in Denver is operated by The Regional Transportation District (RTD), also known as "The Ride".
 RTD operates buses, a Light Rail system, and an airport bus service known as skyRide.
 Construction is underway to also provide some heavy rail commuter lines to their operation.

 RTD Light Rail predates low floor technology, so it uses high floor vehicles with steps to a low loading platform.
 Wheelchair/stroller access has been provided by a high-level platform and bridge located at the front of the train behind the operator's cab.
-RTD Light Rail does provide a good example of some ways that the ROW can be implemented:
+RTD Light Rail does provide a good example of some ways that the right of way can be implemented:

 Additionally, RTD Light Rail is an excellent example of interlining that provides a higher frequency of service and multiple destination choices for the majority of its riders.